SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md

 ## Privileges

 Installing Telegraf typically requires root or administrator privileges.
-However, if you are using a pre-built binary, this is not the case.
+However, If you're using a pre-built binary, this is not the case.

 ## Networking